mateuszKrawczak/portfolio/README.md

 # MateuszKrawczakPortfolio

 This is my first portfolio.
-In future I want to upgrade it in future. https://mateuszkrawczak.github.io/portfolio
+I will upgrade it in the future. https://mateuszkrawczak.github.io/portfolio

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.